kevinwilde/kevinwil.de/books.md

+- **Being Mortal: Medicine and What Matters in the End** - Atul Gawande
 - **Billion Dollar Whale: The Man Who Fooled Wall Street, Hollywood, and the World** - Tom Wright, Bradley Hope
 - **A Colony in a Nation** - Chris Hayes
 - **The Wager: A Tale of Shipwreck, Mutiny and Murder** - David Grann